ibexa/documentation-user/docs/getting_started/discover_ui.md

 ## Content browser

 During your work with [[= product_name =]] you might need to select content from the Repository.
-This happens, for example, when you want to move or copy a Content item, embed an image, link two Content items, etc.
+This happens, for example, when you want to move or copy a content item, embed an image, link two content items, etc.
 In such cases, you use the **Content Browser**.

 To access the **Content Browser**, go to the **Content** tab and select **Content structure** or **Media**.